gjchangmu/Spelunky-MEP/readme.md

 ### Is it a cheat?

 Probably not, as this mod only makes the game harder.
-So I haven't made effert to disable daily run, leaderboard etc.
+So I haven't made effort to disable daily run, leaderboard etc.

 ### How it is made